ksw9/ksw9.github.io/contact/index.md

 Our lab is part of the [Division of Epidemiology](https://medicine.utah.edu/internal-medicine/epidemiology), at the school of [University of Utah](https://medicine.utah.edu/).
 We are affiliated with the university's [3i Iniatiative](https://uofuhealth.utah.edu/immunology-inflammation-infectious-diseases).
 We are nestled in the foothills of the Wasatch Mountains, across from the Red Butte Gardens.

-Our lab sits on unceded territory named for the Ute Tribe that is the ancestral homeland of the Shoshone, Paiute, Goshute, and Ute Tribes.
-We honor this history and the relationship these tribes have with this land we occupy; we seek to minimize the harm done to this land, its people, and its ecology.
+Our lab sits on unceded Ute, Goshute, Shoshone, and Paiute land.
+We honor the relationships these tribes have with this land we occupy; we seek to minimize the harm done to this land, its people, and its ecology.

 {%